inkVerb/Guru/201-shell/Lesson-05.md

 `rm youown`

-*Note the error message because you don't own it anymore!*
+*Note the error message because you don't own it anymore!
+Use* `sudo`

 `sudo rm youown`